ITV Digital: The launch

 ONdigital was officially launched on 15 November 1998 amid a large public ceremony featuring celebrity Ulrika Jonsson and fireworks around the Crystal Palace transmitting station.
 Its competitor Sky Digital had already debuted on 1 October.
-The service launched with 12 primary channels, which included the new BBC Choice and ITV2 channels; a subscription package featuring channels such as Sky One, Cartoon Network, E4, UKTV channels and many developed in-house by Carlton and Granada such as Carlton World; premium channels including Sky Sports 1, 2, 3, Sky Premier and Sky MovieMax; and the newly launched FilmFour.
+The service launched with 12 primary channels, which included the new BBC Choice and ITV2 channels; a subscription package featuring channels such as Sky One, Cartoon Network, E4, UKTV channels and many developed in-house by Carlton and Granada such as Carlton World; premium channels including Sky Sports 1 and 3 (later including 2), Sky Premier and Sky MovieMax; and the newly launched FilmFour.

 From the beginning, however, the company was quickly losing money.
 Supply problems with set-top boxes meant that the company missed Christmas sales and retailers had to wait several months for the customers to receive their boxes.
 Meanwhile, aggressive marketing by BSkyB for Sky Digital made the ONdigital offer look unattractive.
 The new digital satellite service provided a dish, digibox, installation and around 200 channels for £159, a lower price than ONdigital at £199.
 Sky had also launched earlier, meaning they had a head start over the ONdigital service.
 ONdigital's subscription pricing had been set to compare with the older Sky analogue service of 20 channels.
 In 1999, digital cable services were launched by NTL, Telewest and Cable & Wireless.

 In February 1999, ITV secured the rights for UEFA Champions League football matches for four years, which would partly be broadcast through ONdigital.
 Two sports channels were added to the platform, Champions ON 28 and Champions ON 99 (later renamed ONsport 1 and ONsport 2 when it secured the rights to ATP tennis games), the latter of which timeshared with Carlton Cinema.
 Throughout 1999, channels including MTV and British Eurosport launched on the platform.
 The exclusive Carlton Kids and Carlton World channels closed in 2000 to make way for two Discovery channels.

 ONdigital reported in April 1999 that it had 110,000 subscribers, while Sky Digital had over 350,000 by that time.
 By March 2000, there were 673,000 ONdigital customers.

 The first interactive digital service was launched in mid-1999, called ONgames.
 On 7 March 2000, ONmail was launched which provided an interactive e-mail service.
 A deal with multiplex operator SDN led to the launch of pay-per-view service ONrequest on 1 May 2000.
 In June 2000, ONoffer was launched.
 On 18 September 2000, the internet TV service ONnet was launched.

 On 17 June 2000, ONdigital agreed to a £315 million three-year deal with the Football League to broadcast 88 live Nationwide League and Worthington Cup matches from the 2001–02 season.